-CTC Statement of Confidentiality
+Chattahoochee Tech Statement of Confidentiality

-In other cases, counselors are required by law to break confidentiality if a staff member suspects abuse to a child or an elderly person or if there is a court order mandating that the office release records to a judge.
+In other cases, counselors are required by law to break confidentiality if a staff member suspects abuse to a child, an elderly person, or if there is a court order mandating that the office release records to a judge.
 If you have any questions or concerns regarding confidentiality, please discuss them with your counselor or support staff.

 If there is an emergency during our work together, or after termination, in which I become concerned about your personal safety, the possibility of you injuring someone else, or you receiving proper psychiatric care, I will do whatever I can within the limits of the law, to prevent you from injuring yourself or others and to ensure proper medical care is received.
 For this purpose, I may also contact the police for a home safety check or an emergency contact whose name you have provided.